keigoi/ocaml-mpst/instructions.md

 implemented on top of [concur-shims](packages/concur-shims/)

-Note that the light version of mpst-ocaml, that is avalaible here[https://keigoi.github.io/ocaml-mpst-light/index.html] follows the syntax of the paper.
+Note that the light version of mpst-ocaml, which is not parametric on the transport but uses only the in-build Evenmt module of ocaml, matches the exact synatax from the paper and is avalaible to try [here](https://keigoi.github.io/ocaml-mpst-light/index.html) follows the syntax of the paper.

+2. Check if protocols are correct
+* open [examples/mpst/ring.ml file]
+* uncomment the various protocols at the bottom of the file and check the error messages

 ## STEP 2: Run mpst-ocaml benchmarks (Section 6.1)